-More and more (ultra) high-net-worth people in the world are looking at investment migration.
-What this means is that they want to have a ‘Plan B’ for themselves, their families, and their businesses, giving them access to somewhere else in the world other than their original place of birth.
+More and more (ultra) high-net-worth people are looking at citizenship insurance.
+What this means is that they want to have a “Plan B” for themselves, their families, and their businesses, giving them access to somewhere other than their original place of birth.

-The reasoning behind this can be very different.
-Some people are escaping political prosecution while others are simply looking for balmy climates or ways to lower their tax burden.
+Some people are escaping political persecution while others are simply looking for balmy climates or ways to lower their tax burden.

-Whatever the reason, a good handful of countries around the world offer citizenship by investment programs to cater to these individuals and raise capital to build their economies.
+Whatever the reason, a good handful of countries around the world offer citizenship by investment programs to attract these individuals and raise capital to build their local economies.

-Usually, jurisdictions that offer citizenship by investment (CBI) are those that cannot diversify their income easily; for example, island-nations dependent on tourism.
+Usually, jurisdictions that offer citizenship by investment (CBI) are those that cannot easily diversify their income; for example, island-nations dependent on tourism.

-Attracting foreign capital in exchange for a nationality seems to be a win-win situation, but CBI programs regularly get criticized.
-People and organizations around the world think that CBI applicants are running away from criminal charges, want to launder money, or engage in some other shady activity.
+Attracting foreign capital in exchange for residency and citizenship seems to be a win-win situation, but CBI programs regularly get criticized.
+There is an old sentiment where people think that CBI applicants are running away from criminal charges or that they want to launder money or engage in some other shady activity.